mimecast-scott/MPE-Mimecast-Azure-Sentinel/README.md

 In order to simplify the requirements to collect Mimecast logs so they can then be shared with Azure Sentinel, I have created a docker container.
 This Dockerfile covers the steps in the [Mimecast KB here](https://community.mimecast.com/s/article/Azure-Sentinel) up to the section of `Configuring the Azure Sentinel Workspace`

-NOTE: This software does not run the log collection from Mimecast and push to Microsoft sentinel, and only the collection from Mimecast piece.
+NOTE: This software does not run the log collection from Mimecast and push to Microsoft sentinel.
+This docker container will fast track you setting up software to collect logs from Mimecast.
 Once you are collecting logs and storing them on your host e.g. here `/my/local/path` you will need to install the Microsoft agent to push the logs to your Microsoft tenant. e.g. https://learn.microsoft.com/en-us/azure/sentinel/connect-log-forwarder?tabs=rsyslog#run-the-deployment-script\

 # Give it a go using Ubuntu 18.04:
 NOTE: This OS is end of standard 5 year maintenance windows on  31st May 2023